 Revitalizing Iskonawa Vocabulary

-Within these initiatives, a range of culturally based activities have taken place, in which people have remembered and used Iskonawa words in meaningful cultural contexts.
-This project highlights the terms that are reemerging through Iskonawa revitalization efforts, emphasizing their contexts of use to make visible the work of those reclaiming a language considered endangered.
-The value of these words within their cultural settings offers a way to approach the richness of the Iskonawa vocabulary—not merely as a list of dictionary entries, but as a living language still actively embedded in Iskonawa culture today.
+With this perspective in mind, this project showcases Iskonawa vocabulary as it is expressed in cultural contexts, particularly through the artwork of Iskonawa artisans.
+Since 2018, their creative work has sparked a movement that has brought national attention to the Iskonawa people, with their designs featured in art fairs, galleries, and museums.
+This project highlights terms and expressions that are reemerging through artwork, emphasizing their contexts of use to make visible the work of those reclaiming a language considered endangered.
+The value of these words and expressions within their cultural settings offers a way to appreciate the richness of the Iskonawa language—not merely as a collection of dictionary entries, but as a living language that remains deeply embedded in Iskonawa culture today.

 Abuelo y nieta transcribiendo una narración Iskonawa